Double-decker bus: Ethiopia

 In 2017, as part of a larger order of 850 new buses, the city of Addis Ababa purchased a fleet of 50 double-decker buses to operate routes on its public transportation system.
 Of these, 25 are operated by the Anbessa City Bus Service Enterprise and 25 are part of the Sheger bus company's fleet; both are government-owned.

 Kenya

 A fleet of double-decker buses operate in Mombasa, running a route aimed at tourists.
-The buses are open top, and run on a hop-on hop-off sightseeing route around the city; they are manufactured by Yaxing Coach.
+The buses are open top, and run on a hop-on hop-off sightseein route around the city; they are manufactured by Yaxing Coach.
 Since 2014, a double-decker bus owned by the City Shuttle Bus Company also provides public transportation in Nairobi.

 Malawi

 In Malawi, multiple companies utilize fleets of double-decker buses for intercity bus services.
 Modern Marcopolo buses run direct routes between the nation's two largest cities, Lilongwe and Blantyre.
 New double-decker buses are also in use on more regional routes, including those connecting cities like Mangochi, Mzimba, and Mzuzu.